klogging/klogging/docs/Configuration.md

 Using these functions enables the configuration of logger hierarchies, like in Log4J and Logback.

+> **Note:** These functions are optional: if logger names are not specified, all loggers will match.
+> This defines the equivalent of a root logger in Log4J or Logback.

 ### `fromMinlevel` and `atLevel`

 These functions specify the levels at which to dispatch log events.
 For example: